Margaret Chan announces the International Health Partnership for UHC 2030

-Dr. Margaret Chan, Director General of WHO, has formally announced the establishment of the International Health Partnership for UHC 2030 at a meeting on 22 September at UNGA, New York.
+Dr. Margaret Chan, Director General of WHO, has formally announced the establishment of the International Health Partnership for UHC 2030 at a high-level meeting on 22 September during the 71st UNGA in New York.

 This health system platform enlarges the IHP+ scope and purpose to strengthen coordination, advocacy and accountability at the global and country levels and is an exciting moment for progress towards UHC.

-Key global health leaders were present on 22 September at the UNGA high-level side event called, “Acting with Ambition: Accelerating progress toward UHC by 2030".
-The meeting was held to sustain and grow political momentum for UHC and ensure that the historic commitments translate into meaningful positive change for the world’s poorest and most marginalised.
+The UNGA high-level meeting called ‘Acting with Ambition: Accelerating progress toward UHC by 2030’ was held to sustain and grow political momentum for UHC.
+Fellow global health leaders including Dr. Gro Harlem Brundtland and the Ministers of Health of Thailand, South Africa, Kenya and Chile underscored that all countries can and must translate the historic UHC commitments of the past year into meaningful change for the world’s poorest and most marginalised people.

 UHC is a fundamental political issue and requires courageous leadership.
 This was a key message to emerge from the meeting; the global movement for achieving UHC gathered great pace as health leaders spoke about its significance and power to change the health situation of the worlds’ poorest people and be an equaliser among the rich and poor.